njoy/docs/docs/install.rst

 Windows
 -------
-When building on Windows, we only support using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/).
+When building on Windows, we only support using the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`__.
 The build system is the same.

 Build Process
 =============